• Skip to primary navigation

 d ringsUsing the Kreg Multi Mark tool, I attached super sized d rings for hanging the headboard sign.
 NOTE: I didn’t paint the back of this headboard sign.
 That’s very unusual for me, but it’s particle board and remember ???
 OH SO HEAVY!

 grateful thankful blessed distressed headboard sign MyRepurposedLife.comI drug it to the fence in order to take a picture.
-I wanted to seal it to prevent any more “chipping” so I did it right there on the fence!
+To make it easy on myself I sealed it while it was hanging on the fence.
+This was the best way to prevent any more “chipping”.

 minwax wipe-on polyI applied Minwax Wipe-on Poly with a rag.
 In this close-up you can see the wonderful distressing!
 I love how it turned out.